 So ONLY if traction is minimal, such as when the road surface is covered in ice and water and the tires are still able to slip due to lack of traction, it will be safe to engage 4H with a semi-permanent 4WD.

 This option makes me very nervous because I want to say, yes it is safe, however, it could become risky if the surface isn’t slippery enough or consistently slippery.
 This, in my opinion, is very debatable.
 This is where the beauty of a Full-time permanent 4-wheel drive and an AWD excel.

 However, if it’s only light rain and you drive a semi-permanent 4WD you might want to reconsider your options here since traction might still be acceptable enough for tires to grip.
 You could risk “drivetrain windup” and “drive-shaft binding” if traction is still acceptable, not allowing the front and rear tires to rotate at different speeds, especially when cornering.
 The driver needs to make this call by reading the road surface conditions and deciding for himself if it’s really that necessary to engage 4H.
 He might want to slip between 4H and 2H as the road surface changes, just to be safe.

 If you driving a four-wheel drive with 4A (4 Auto) you are safe or if you have a super-select box such as found in the Mitsubishi Pajero you can confidently engage 4H.

 Low-traction snow and icy roads are the perfect time to engage your 4H functionality.
-Engaging 4H will lock your front and rear drive-shafts for improved handling and better traction in snow.
-Snowy and icy road surfaces offer enough slippage, unlike a wet road that might only be slippery at specific areas, but not consistently slippery.
+Engaging 4H will lock your front and rear driveshafts for improved handling and better traction in snow.
+Snowy and icy road surfaces offer enough slippage, unlike a wet road that might only be slippery in specific areas, but not consistently slippery.

 (I wrote a comprehensive guide about snow driving techniques – you can read it here)